LeroySBN/marketplace_v1/README.md

 ## Description

-This project is a template for building microservices using Flask, TypeScript, Express.js, MongoDB, and Redis.
+This project is a template for building an e-commerce backend system using TypeScript, Express.js, MongoDB, and Redis.
 It includes basic functionality such as user authentication, vendor management, product management, and more.

 ## Requirements